Long Island Drug Crime Attorneys Serving Suffolk & Nassau Counties

 If you or a loved one was accused of a crime involving drugs, it’s important to retain an experienced drug crime lawyer to protect your rights.
-Schedule a free consultation at The Matera Law Firm today and let our 25 years of experience work to protect you.
+Our criminal defense attorneys serve clients throughout Suffolk and Nassau County.
+Schedule a free consultation with The Matera Law Firm today and let our 25 years of experience work to protect you.

 Law enforcement officers and state prosecutors in New York work hard to secure convictions in drug cases.
 The sale, manufacture, and possession of certain substances are illegal in New York state.
 Many of these substances are illegal under federal law, as well.
 Depending on the extent of the person’s involvement in the drug trade, law enforcement agencies may rely on lengthy undercover operations, wiretaps, or other tools of investigation.
 In other instances, drug charges only involve the possession of illicit substances.

 No matter what the extent of the drug charge may be, those who are accused deserve a strong defense.
 Drug charges can carry exorbitant sentences and extreme penalties, even for non-violent offenders.
 If you or someone you love has been charged with a drug-related crime in Nassau or Suffolk Counties, contact the Matera Law Firm.
 Our team of drug crime attorneys will fight hard to protect your rights.
 We have nearly three decades of combined legal experience in fighting for those who have been accused of crimes.
 Contact the Matera Law Firm for a free consultation to discuss the details of your drug-related charge.

 Many substances are illegal under both state and federal law.
 Under New York state law, the manufacturing, trafficking, and possession of many drugs can be punishable.
 If you have been accused of any of these crimes, hiring an accomplished drug crime lawyer will give you the best chance of beating the charges.
 Some of the key terms related to drug crime charges include: